 Barb’s dad and his health problems have her feeling years older than she already is.
 When she looks at the only slightly younger Janet, she sees the exuberance and inexperience of youth.
 She loves the curvy cop with her heart on her sleeve but she’s afraid the younger woman too often leaps before she considers all of the consequences.

-What will it take to convince the two women that their personalities complement each other and that they’re a good match?
+What will it take to convince the two women that their personalities compliment each other and that they’re a good match?

 Fans of the Morelville Mysteries mystery/romance series may recognize these two characters who played supporting roles in those books but this novel stands apart from those.
 It’s a sequel to the novel ‘Broken Women’.
 You don’t need to read that book to enjoy this one but, for all the back story that makes the two ladies who they are, the author highly recommends it.